Lush Cosmetics Overview And Review 2019: Loving That Lush

 Lush Product Overview

 Lush’s most popular bath bomb, Sex Bomb is aptly named for the aphrodisiac ingredients it contains as well as for the exciting, soothing experience it creates in the bath.
 Containing soya milk in order to smooth skin, as well as jasmine, clary sage, and ylang ylang in order to stir excitement and passion in its users, Sex Bomb creates a colorful bath that looks as good as it feels – and it feels pretty terrific.
-Sex Bomb comes in a 6.3-ounce sphere (think a little larger than a tennis ball), and Lush can’t keep churning out enough of them!
+Sex Bomb comes in a 6.3-ounce sphere (think a little larger than a tennis ball).

 This popular masking product works as well as a cleanser as it does as a mask.
 Utilizing China clay and peppermint in order to cleanse pores, the Mask of Magnaminty leaves skin with a pleasant, tingly sensation and includes aduki beans for exfoliating purposes, and vanilla and honey to calm and soothe redness and irritation.
-Recommended by Lush as a weekly masking treatment, the Mask of Magnaminty is available in 4.4 or 11.1 ounces.
+The Mask of Magnaminty is available in 4.4 or 11.1 ounces and is recommended by Lush Cosmetics as a weekly masking treatment, .

 One of the best examples of Lush putting a non-traditional twist on a standard, downright routine personal care product, is Lush’s solid shampoo bars.
 These long-lasting bars boast the staying power of two to three bottles of liquid shampoo (the bars come in a standard 1.9-ounce size) and are packed with essential oils and natural ingredients designed to offer different pleasant smells, cleaning experiences, and textures.

-“Lip Scrub” wasn’t exactly a thing when Lush introduced this bubble gum-flavored, smoothing cleaner, but that didn’t stop it from becoming one of the most popular items in Lush’s extensive product line.
+“Lip Scrub” wasn’t exactly a thing when Lush Cosmetics introduced this bubble gum-flavored, smoothing cleaner.
+That didn’t stop it from becoming one of the most popular items in Lush’s extensive product line!
 Made with jojoba oil and other natural ingredients, the bubble gum lip scrub leaves your lips soft and smooth and ready for other lip applications like lipstick or gloss.
 Lush’s Bubble Gum Lip Scrub comes in an 0.
 8-ounce size.

 Lush prides itself on its ethical business practices and charitable outreach.
-Lush has taken outward stances against animal testing and in favor of ethical buying practices, external auditing, environmental preservation, and customer care (as evidence by their incredibly customer friendly storefronts and employees).
+Lush has taken outward stances against a number of harmful initiatives, such as animal testing.

-Finally, Lush’s famed bath bombs provide an undoubtedly fun bath time experience, but it’s up to the user whether or not these one-time-use bombs warrant their collective price tags.
-It’s not that the bombs will break the bank – far from it – it’s more that the thought of making a bath a $10-$20 expenditure isn’t a pleasant one.
-Overall, the line of Lush products seems effective and inventive, although not necessarily always warranting the premium one would pay rather than opting for a generic brand.
+Finally, Lush’s famed bath bombs provide an undoubtedly fun bath time experience.
+You must decide whether or not these one-time-use bombs warrant their moderate price tags.
+It’s not that the bombs will break the bank – far from it!
+It’s more that the thought of making bath-time a $10-$20 expenditure isn’t a pleasant one.
+Overall, Lush products are effective and inventive.
+However, they do not necessarily always warrant the premium one would pay rather than opting for a generic brand.